LiteObject/Demo.Feature.Flags/README.md

 By exploring this demo project, developers can learn best practices for implementing feature flags, understand the benefits and trade-offs of this technique, and gain insights into how to incorporate feature flags into their own applications for better control over feature releases and experimentation.

-## Decouple our code from their-party libraries

-To isolate third-party libraries in our code and make it easier to change vendors, we can use the following approach:

-1. __Dependency Inversion Principle__: Instead of directly using the third-party library in our code, create an interface or abstract class that defines the contract for the functionality we need.
-Then, implement this interface/abstract class using the third-party library.
-2. __Dependency Injection__: Instead of creating instances of the third-party library directly in our code, use dependency injection to inject the implementation of the interface/abstract class we created.
-This way, we can easily swap out the implementation with a different one if needed.
-3. __Facade Pattern__: Create a facade class that wraps the third-party library and exposes only the functionality we need.
-This way, our code only interacts with the facade class, and we can easily replace the underlying third-party library without affecting the rest of our code.

-By following these principles and patterns, we can decouple our code from the specific third-party library, making it easier to change vendors or upgrade to a new version of the library without having to modify your entire codebase.